Inferara/inference-language-spec/general-description.md

 ### Filter

-`filter` keyword is used to make a statement that reduces the number of possible execution paths from the point where it is applied.
-For instance, if there is a $\mathbb{N}$ possible variants an execution flow can take, we can apply a filter to reduce the number of possible variants to $\mathbb{N} \mod 2$ as follows `filter (N % 2 == 0);`.
+`filter` keyword is used to make a statement that continuies only execution paths confirming with a given precondition.
+For instance, if some property needs to be checked only for the even values of $\mathbb{N}$, we can prepend it with a filter to retain only needed variants as follows `filter { assert (N % 2 == 0); }`.

 ### Undef